Markets Rise After Irma Lands, North Korea Stays Quiet

 ADVERTISEMENT

+U.S. officials are pushing the United Nations Security Council to ban Pyongyang's textile exports and embargo oil sales to the country.

+"We go through certain episodes of brinkmanship. but ultimately, a doomsday scenario remains certainly remote," said Timothy Graf, head of macro strategy for Europe, Middle East and Africa at State Street Global Markets.

-Concerns about the impact of Hurricane Irma on the U.S. economy also decreased, after it hit Florida Sunday with the strength of a Category 4 storm, instead of a Category 5 hurricane, as many analysts feared.
+Meanwhile, concerns about the impact of Hurricane Irma on the U.S. economy also decreased, after it hit Florida on Sunday with the strength of a Category 4 storm, instead of a Category 5 hurricane, as many analysts feared.
 Although the National Weather Service said the extreme storm conditions would continue for much of central and western Florida, Irma weakened further Monday.

 "I think there is a real chance to see yields go back up there once the North Korean crisis subsides one way or another," said Brad McMillan Chief Investment Officer at Commonwealth Financial Network.

-Gold, another traditional haven for money managers, fell almost 1%.
+Gold, another traditional haven for money managers, fell 1.1%.
 The Japanese yen and the Swiss franc, which traditionally rise when markets seize up, both lost 0.7% against the U.S. dollar.

 The weaker yen boosted Japanese blue-chip stocks, because investors measure the performance of these multinationals against revenues earned in foreign currencies abroad.
 The Nikkei 225 rose 1.4%, after setting fresh four-month lows on Friday and logging its worst week in seven months.